Virtue Oboro

-Virtue Oboro is a Nigerian visual artist, entrepreneur, and Co-founder of Tiny Hearts Technology.
+Virtue Oboro is a Nigerian entrepreneur, and co-founder of Tiny Hearts Technology.
 In 2016, she developed and launched Crib ‘A Glow, an LED-lit portable crib that treats jaundice utilizing solar energy, and patented the innovation in 2017.

 Virtue serves as campaign coordinator for Yellow Alert Foundation, a non-profit dedicated to training nurses, midwives, and community health workers across rural Nigeria.
 She volunteers for the Olive Mentorship Program, Education Africa Foundation, and the Lutheran Refugee Program.

 Education

-Virtue completed a bachelor’s degree in Fine and Applied Arts at the Cross River State University of Technology and a certificate in Entrepreneurial Management from the Enterprise Development Center, Pan-Atlantic University, Lagos state.
-Thereafter she earned a master’s degree from Heriot-Watt University, United Kingdom.
+Virtue completed a bachelor's degree in Fine and Applied Arts at the Cross River State University of Technology and a certificate in Entrepreneurial Management from the Enterprise Development Center, Pan-Atlantic University, Lagos state.
+Thereafter she earned a master's degree from Heriot-Watt University, United Kingdom.

 Tiny Hearts Company

 The Tiny Hearts Technology company was established by Virtue and her husband, Ezoukumo Oboro.
 The company manufactures Crib A'Glow, a solar-powered device to treat neonatal jaundice as well as incubators and diaper rash creams for preterm babies.
 Tiny Hearts is composed of biomedical engineers, designers, and medical professionals.
 The organization coordinates the Yellow Alert Program, an initiative that educates and raises awareness of neonatal jaundice among health workers and women.
 Virtue Oboro serves as the director of innovation, at Tiny Hearts Technology.